micronaut-projects/micronaut-fuzzing/MAINTAINING.md

    during weekdays.

-The consequence of having both approaches in place is that we get multiple dependency upgrade PRs: one created by `micronaut-build` via our automation, and one or many (one per dependency) created by Dependabot.
-When merging those, it is better to prefer the `micronaut-build` ones, if possible, for 2 reasons: a) they attempt to upgrade multiple dependencies in a single PR, which creates less noise in the Git history; b) Once you merge that, Dependabot will react and automatically close its own PRs if the dependecy is up-to-date.
+The consequence of having both approaches in place is that we get multiple dependency upgrade PRs: one created by `micronaut-build` via our automation, and one or many (one per dependency) created by Renovate.
+When merging those, it is better to prefer the `micronaut-build` ones, if possible, for 2 reasons: a) they attempt to upgrade multiple dependencies in a single PR, which creates less noise in the Git history; b) Once you merge that, Renovate will react and automatically close its own PRs if the dependency is up-to-date.

 When an upgrade to a new version arrives, we need to be careful when merging, so that we don't introduce an unnecessary upgrade burden on our users.
 Read the [Module Upgrade Strategy](https://github.com/micronaut-projects/micronaut-core/wiki/Module-Upgrade-Strategy) for more information.

-Note that if a new version arrives and we are not ready yet to do the upgrade, you need to [pin the old version](https://github.com/micronaut-projects/micronaut-build/#configuration-options), because otherwise, Dependabot and our workflow will keep sending PRs.
+Note that if a new version arrives, and we are not ready yet to do the upgrade, you need to [pin the old version](https://github.com/micronaut-projects/micronaut-build/#configuration-options), because otherwise, Renovate and our workflow will keep sending PRs.
 You should also create an issue to upgrade so that it's not forgotten.

 #### Files sync

-We have a [template repo](https://github.com/micronaut-projects/micronaut-fuzzing) that we use as the single source of truth for certain files.
+We have a [template repo](https://github.com/micronaut-projects/micronaut-project-template) that we use as the single source of truth for certain files.
 It is used as a template to create new repos, and changes to certain files in the template repo will get propagated automatically.
 The files propagated are:

 * Workflow files (`.github/workflows/*`).
 They are copied using rsync"
     * `central-sync.yml`.
     * `dependency-update.yml`.
     * `graalvm.yml`.
     * `gradle.yml`.
     * `release.yml`.
     * `release-notes.yml`.
-* Dependabot configuration (`.github/dependabot.yml`).
+* Renovate configuration (`.github/renovate.json`).
 * Gradle wrapper.
 * `.gitignore`.
 * `ISSUE_TEMPLATE.md`, `LICENSE`, `MAINTAINING.md`, `config/HEADER` and `config/spotless.license.java`.